SpigotMC/irc/rules.md

 * Channels are monitored solely by the channel operators and owners.
 There should rarely be a need for network staff to intervene in a channel related issue.
 * At this point in time we will be attempting to police on-topic channel registration in line with the [freenode policy](https://freenode.net/policy.shtml#ontopic).
 * Do not create/register a channel or group/register a nickname for the sole purpose of preventing another user from having it (squatting/juping).
 The channel or name in question may be dropped from your control.
 * Network staff may intervene in any situation where a channel or its name could be interpreted as malicious, inappropriate, misleading, or otherwise harmful to the network or its users (at the staff's discretion) regardless of the channel's namespace.
 * Continuously evading a channel ban may result in network staff intervening.
+* Network staff may require that a channel be set to private (+p) or secret (+s) if they feel that it should be hidden from the public channel listing for any reason.

 ###Bots
 * Bots should be set to user mode +B to designate them as a bot to the network.